loo83gh22-droid/Husband-Daily-Tips/OUTSTANDING_TASKS.md

 ## 📋 Quick Summary

 ### Must Do Now:
-1. ✅ Run recurring tips migration (003)
+1. ✅ Run recurring tips migration (003) - DONE

 ### Should Do Soon:
 2. ⚠️ Set up email service (optional)
-3. ⚠️ Build comments UI for Deep Thoughts
+3. ✅ Build comments UI for Deep Thoughts - DONE

 ### Nice to Have:
 4. Story submissions